 Pamela Druckerman is a journalist, an Emmy-winning documentary producer and the author of five books including Bringing Up Bébé, which has been translated into 31 languages and optioned as a feature film by Blueprint Pictures.

 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany and Brazil.
 (Its UK title is French Children Don’t Throw Food.)
-Pamela is also the author of There Are No Grown-Ups: A Midlife Coming-of-Age Story, Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee and Paris by Phone, a rhyming picture book for kids.
+Pamela is also the author of There Are No Grown-Ups: A Midlife Coming-of-Age Story, Bébé Day By Day: 100 Keys to French Parenting, Lust in Translation: Infidelity from Tokyo to Tennessee and Paris by Phone, a rhyming picture book for kids.

-From 1997 to 2002 she was a staff reporter at The Wall Street Journal based in Buenos Aires, São Paulo and New York.
+From 1997 to 2002 Pamela was a staff reporter for The Wall Street Journal based in Buenos Aires, São Paulo and New York.
 She studied improv at Upright Citizen’s Brigade and was a term member at the Council on Foreign Relations.

 Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
 She grew up in Miami.